kdpuvvadi/blog/_posts/2025-09-04-omada-sdn-controller-ubuntu-24-04.md

 categories: [networking, omada, firewall, sdn]
 image: assets/img/install-omada-ubuntu-2404.png
 ---

+The TP-Link Omada SDN Controller lets you centrally manage access points, switches, and gateways with ease.
+This guide walks you through installing the latest Omada Controller on Ubuntu 24.04 LTS, covering all required dependencies, installation steps, and verification so you can get your network up and running quickly.

 Current version of Omada as of this writing is `5.15.24.19`.
 Let's Install Omada controller on latest LTS on Ubuntu.